The following article gives information about allergies and some insight into how allergies can be controlled.

 Your diet and quality nutrition is an important factor

-Another important factor to allergies is malnutrition.
+Another important factor relating to allergies is malnutrition.
 If your diet is lacking basic and vital nutrients you are more susceptible to allergies.
-Persons suffering from allergies have been found to be woefully deficient in every body requirement except carbohydrates, and when the missing nutrients are supplied, the allergies often disappear.
+People suffering from allergies have been found to be woefully deficient in most of the body's nutritional requirements except carbohydrates, and when the missing nutrients are supplied, the allergies often disappear or become more manageable.
+Whether this happens because a stronger body has a stronger immune system, we don't yet fully know.
+However, it seems the link is too strong to ignore.

 ( See page 2 for more information. )